queilawithaQ/documentation/_general/about/gdpr.md

 ### Personal Data We Need to Store

-For us to be able to deliver a service, as well as live up to other regulator requirements such as SOC2, there are certain personal information that we will need to store and will not be able to later remove.
+For us to be able to deliver a service, as well as live up to other regulator requirements such as SOC2, there is certain personal information that we need to store and will not be able to later remove.

 We will capture and store the following data that contain personal information:

-* Commit Messages
+* Commit messages
-  * these usually contain a username as well as email, and sometimes full name as well
+  * these usually contain a username and email, and sometimes full name as well
-* User Profile
+* User profile
   * when you sign up, we need to know your name, email, and git username(s) for you to make use of CodeShip
-* oAuth Access
+* OAuth access
-  * in case you authenticate via Github, Bitbucket, or Gitlab, we will store the oauth token that is provided to us along with information like username etc.
+  * in case you authenticate via GitHub, Bitbucket, or GitLab, we will store the OAuth token that is provided to us along with information like username, etc.

 Aside from the above, we will also store the results of some of your actions, e.g. "John restarted build 345DG3AE" to be able to provide a record of who triggered certain events.

 #### Deleting Your User

-In case you no longer want to use CodeShip, you can delete your user via the Personal Settings page.
-This will not actually remove your information (we're obligated to keep it to be able to prove that the account existed) but we will delete any oauth token that we have on file, and make sure it will no longer be possible to authenticate as that user.
+If you no longer want to use CodeShip, you can delete your user on the Personal Settings page.
+This will not actually remove your information (we're obligated to keep it to be able to prove that the account existed) but we will delete any OAuth token that we have on file, and make sure it will no longer be possible to authenticate as that user.

 ### Other Data That We Use

-As part of running the CodeShip infrastructure, we use a few monitoring and error capturing tools (rollbar, papertrail, newrelic, etc.).
+As part of running the CodeShip infrastructure, we use a few [monitoring and error capturing tools]({{ site.baseurl }}{% link _general/about/security.md %}#what-services-does-codeship-use).
 Errors may occasionally contain personal information, such as a username, name, or email, but will never contain anything more sensitive than that.
 We also have a 30 day data retention policy in place for the tools, so anything older than that will be deleted.

-Another service that we use, which captures personal information on some users, is Profitwell.
+Another service that we use, which captures personal information on some users, is ProfitWell.
 This is a service that monitors payments and credit cards, and will proactively reach out to users whose credit card is about to expire.
-It also provides the ability to update payment information without being a CodeShip user, which is very convenient for Finance who pays the bills but have no need for an actual account.
+It also provides the ability to update payment information without being a CodeShip user, which is very convenient for finance who pays the bills but has no need for an actual account.

 ### Optional Data Capturing